openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

 Timeline
 --------

+To communicate a proposed removal, you will need to determine the *earliest* Open edX named release that could no longer have the removed functionality, based on the release's *cut date*.
+Choosing the earliest named release where functionality could be removed is the simplest way to summarize what is often a lot of guesswork, and to clearly communicate to others how to prepare for the removal.
+The following discussion is meant to help determine the earliest named release.

 When determining target dates to propose for the removal process, consider that it will vary depending on team resources and the technology being removed.
 The importance of removal (as described in Motivation_) should be communicated